parolteknologio/EsperantoGPT/README.md

 This is a project to create a custom Esperanto GPT for ChatGPT that has knowledge about Esperanto culture, is better at teaching Esperanto and can access specific resources such as the PIV.

 Test it here: https://chat.openai.com/g/g-D4jB3Ml4b-esperantogpt
-More on cursom GPTs: https://openai.com/blog/introducing-gpts
+More on curstom GPTs: https://openai.com/blog/introducing-gpts

 Plan:
 * create a structure to organize the files ✅